Can I Travel to Canada If I Have a Valid Green Card but My Passport Expired?

-Although a lawful permanent resident of the United States – AKA green card holder – cannot hold a United States passport, having a valid passport from your country of origin makes travel much easier.
-It's the only universally accepted method of photo ID for travelers, and when paired with your green card, it makes visiting Canada simple and easy.
+Although a lawful permanent resident of the United States – AKA green card holder – cannot hold a U.S. passport until they become a citizen through naturalization, having a valid passport from your country of origin makes international travel much easier.
+It's the only universally accepted method of photo ID for travel outside the country, and when paired with your green card, it makes visiting a foreign country simple and easy.
 If your passport has expired, you can still visit Canada – but only by certain means, and only if you can provide other valid photo ID.

 No Air Visits Without a Passport

-Unfortunately, you can't travel to Canada by air with an expired passport.
-Here's why: Although U.S. green card holders don't need a visa to enter Canada, you do need an electronic travel authorization, or eTA, to enter by air.
-And to get that eTA you need a passport from your country of origin, which you must also present for verification when you enter the country, along with your green card.
+Always remember to check the expiration date on your travel documents.
+You can't travel to Canada by air with an expired passport .
+Here's why: Although U.S. green card holders don't need a valid visa to enter Canada, you do need an electronic travel authorization, or eTA, to enter by air.
+And to get that eTA you need an unexpired passport from your country of origin, which you must also present for verification when you enter the country, along with your green card.

 You Can Visit By Land and Sea